krootee/Ghost/README.md

 An INA219BIDR is used for sensing current usage.
 Measures current flow from the battery connected.
 Device is controlled by I2C.
 Adafruit has an Arduino library for the INA219.

+The sensor can sense up to 3.2A in 0.8mA steps.

 Arduino code: /Arduino/CurrentSensor/CurrentSensor.ino

 ### Voltage regulator